 What international buyers often discover too late

-In high end transactions, difficulties generally do not come from the price.
+In high-end transactions, difficulties generally do not come from the price.

 • financing,

-• AML compliance,
+• AML-CFT compliance,

 • condominium issues,

-• urban planning irregularities,
+• urban-planning irregularities,

-• or poorly documented past works.
+• or poorly documented old works.

 Buyers are: